ReScience-Archives/Rougier-2017/article/Rougier-2017.md

 provide in the accompanying code an experimental implementation based on the [glumpy](http://glumpy.github.io) library.
-As in the original article, this experimental implementation takes advantage of the fact that a set of cones seen from above using an orthographic projectionactually represents a Voronoi diagram (see [@Hoff:1999]).
+As in the original article, this experimental implementation takes advantage of the fact that a set of cones seen from above using an orthographic projection actually represents a Voronoi diagram (see [@Hoff:1999]).
 This also gives "for free" a rasterization of each Voronoi region provided each cone has a distinct color.